 We want to clarify something off the bat: boosting your brand’s image isn’t the only reason you should be optimising your brand experience (though it certainly helps).
-A rock-solid brand experience is also key to getting better work out of your branding teams.
+A rock-solid brand experience is also key to improving your branding team’s work.

 While brand experience is more about the impression people get when they interact with your brand, actually HAVING a brand experience that is consistently effective also makes your life as a brand manager a lot easier.
 It teaches you what to aim for to get your brand the positive attention it deserves.

-Suggested reading: Have an idea of what brand asset management involves but not sure about actually making the jump?
+Suggested reading: Do you know what brand asset management involves but are unsure about actually making the jump?
 Our explainer Would Your Brand Assets Really Benefit From Brand Asset Management? will help!

 Who needs software for their brand experience?

-The short answer: anyone who wants to improve the brand experience of their customers.
-The long and better-explained answer, anyone who wants to optimise their branding strategies and workflows to then enable that better brand experience.
+The short answer is anyone who wants to improve their customers’ brand experience.
+The long and better-explained answer is anyone who wants to optimise their branding strategies and workflows to then enable that better brand experience.

 This doesn’t mean that you should necessarily start taking up every brand software tool on the market.
 For one, there’s no guarantee that all, or even any of them, will truly improve your branding.
 Taking up too many will just lead to a MarTech stack that’s out of control and causes more issues than it’s worth.

-What you need is a holistic, multi-beneficial tool that makes managing and developing your brand assets the best it can be, so that your brand experience is the best it can be in turn.
+You need a holistic, multi-beneficial tool that makes managing and developing your brand assets the best they can be so that your brand experience is the best it can be in turn.
 That’s where brand management software comes in.

 Bad brand management kills brands